 For example, many individuals express a desire to waive child support or alimony payments owed to them because they feel they do not need the extra funds.
 However, it can be difficult to properly forecast your financial future, particularly for those who have grown accustomed to the income of their ex spouse as well.

 In addition to avoiding unfavorable terms, working with an attorney will also ensure that your agreement is legally enforceable.
 You and your spouse can write a 50 page agreement full of caveats and personal preferences, all of which may be thrown out if there ever comes a time to enforce the terms.
 Our Chester legal team will guide you in the right direction and advise what should and should not be included.

 Contact our Morristown Divorce and Family Law Attorneys Today

 The divorce lawyers of Laufer, Dalena, Cadicina, Jensen & Bradley take pride in serving a wide array of clients, including those with complex and contentious divorce cases.
 Our legal team is led by founder William Laufer, who has been recognized as a Top 100 Attorney in New Jersey by Thomson Reuters in their Super Lawyers List.
 Lean on the experience and knowledge we have cultivated through successfully assisting clients in their divorce proceedings throughout our local Northeast New Jersey communities including Morristown, Harding, Chester, Mendham, Morris Plains, Chatham, and all of Morris Township.

-Contact us online or through our Morristown offices by calling 973.975.4043 today for a free and confidential consultation with our experienced legal team regarding any questions or concerns you may have about your divorce or other family law matters.
+Contact us online or through our Morristown offices by calling our office today for a free and confidential consultation with our experienced legal team regarding any questions or concerns you may have about your divorce or other family law matters.